China’s $50 billion Africa Investment: Opportunities and Challenges for Global Trade and Geopolitics

 Africa’s Place in Global Geopolitics

-Previously seen as a supporting actor in global geopolitics, Africa is now emerging as a major arena for influence struggles between superpowers.
-With China’s $50 billion Africa Investment, China asserts its dominance over the continent and gains access to military and intelligence networks, voting blocs at international forums, and considerable negotiating power.
+Once regarded as a peripheral theatre, Africa is now growing into an important stage for the tug-of-war over influence between superpowers.
+China’s $50 billion Africa Investment: China flexes its muscles over the continent and taps into military networks and intelligence networks, voting blocs at international forums, and development and negotiating partners etc.

 China’s $50 billion Africa Investment